Supported byEU

 March 17

-The American musician brings his independent sound to Sala Apolo.
+American musician Shawn James brings his independent, authentic sound to Sala Apolo.

 🎵 Concert